Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

    - Calculate key statistics
    - create maps and graphs

-**Building density**

-    - Fetch the data, and filter if needed
-    - Calculate building density and other metrics
-    - create mas showing the building types and

-**Green area index**

-    - Fetch green area polygons and filter the data if needed
-    - Calculate the percentage of green areas in the city /region + other statistics
-    - Visualize the results

 **Urban population growth**

     - Fetch population data from at least two different years